PunchThrough/bean-docs/src/building-an-app/v1-build-ui.md

 The second version, v2, incorporates v1 and implementation of the Bean's iOS SDK.
 We will review how each version was created below.

-## Create the UI in Storyboard: v1
+## Create the Storyboard with Interface Builder

 ### Step 1: Create project in Xcode